stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Also note that Mirrored directories or groups within Mirrored directories are read-only; they cannot be set as an application's default account store.
 Attempting to set `isDefaultAccountStore` to `true` on an AccountStoreMapping that reflects a mirrored directory or group will result in an error response.
 {% enddocs %}

+{% docs warning %}
+Google and Facebook Directories `can't` be a default account stores.
+{% enddocs %}

 <a class="anchor" name="account-store-mapping-default-group-store"></a>
 #### Set The Default Group Store for new Application Groups